labinfo-lncc/DEGRE/README.md

 ## Citation

-The DEGRE package is under publication.
+The scientific paper of DEGRE package is under publication.
 Please cite it if you use it in your research.

-You can cite it here below:
+You can cite the manual here below:

 ```R
 citation("DEGRE")